clrke/goto-root/README.md

 2. Go to `chrome://extensions/`
 3. Set Developer mode to true
 4. Then Load unpacked extension
-5. Choose the folder of this repo
+5. Choose the folder of this repo then click Open

 A new icon should now display at the topright corner.
 Click this to go to the homepage of the current tab's website.